MicrosoftDocs/well-architected/well-architected/oracle-iaas/performance-efficiency.md

 We recommend using proximity placement groups in two scenarios:
 1. Use proximity placement groups in Azure regions where latency across zones is higher than recommended for the Oracle workload.
 1. Use proximity placement groups for application volume group.
-The Application Volume Group feature of Azure NetApp Files (ANF) uses PPG to deploy ANF volumes close to the VM/compute cluster.
+The [Application Volume Group](/azure/azure-netapp-files/application-volume-group-oracle-introduction) feature of Azure NetApp Files uses PPG to deploy Azure NetApp Files volumes close to the VM/compute cluster.
 We recommend using this feature as designed.

 For more information, see: